Ildemaro Vargas Preview, Player Props: Nationals vs. Braves

-The Washington Nationals, including Ildemaro Vargas (batting .212 in his past 10 games, with two doubles, a triple, four walks and four RBI), take on starting pitcher Allan Winans and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+After batting .212 with two doubles, a triple, four walks and four RBI in his past 10 games, Ildemaro Vargas and the Washington Nationals face the Atlanta Braves (who will hand the ball to Spencer Strider) at 7:20 PM ET on Saturday.

 He had a hitless performance in his previous game (0-for-3) against the Orioles.